|

 results.
 Whichever laboratory is used, it should be AAP accredited and

+the results shall be binding.
 The contractor will be responsible for the cost associated with the

 third-party resolution if the final result indicates that the agency's